 I’ve held a number of coffee mornings, where someone hosts an informal get together with their neighbours.
 If you’d like to host one, or have a chat about it, get in touch.

-When Parliament is sitting every Monday morning I post a blog summarising what I’m doing in the week ahead.
+When Parliament is sitting every Monday morning I post a blog summarising what I’m doing in the week ahead and welcome views.
 See it here.